hussein-aitlahcen/BlackHole/README.md

 - Password recovery from differents sources

 # How it works
 We pack the slave into a single .net executable with ILMerge, then we create the according C++ file with the PayloadBuilder.
 Finally, we build the Loader.
-When the target start the loader, it will load the CLR and dynamically load the packed Slave from its memory.
+When the target start the loader, it will load the CLR and dynamically load the packed Slave from its memory (managed C# executed inside C++ launcher).

 # Getting started
 1. Build BlackHole.Slave (Will automaticly be packed with its dependencies using ILMerge)